Vector Autoregressive Models with Spatially Structured Coefficients for Time Series on a Spatial Grid: Methodology

 \subsection{Parameter Estimation by the Adaptive Fused Lasso}

-For our model, the dynamical spatiotemporal coefficients $\bm{\alpha}$ and the matrix $\mathbf{\Psi}$ that models the spatial covariance need to be estimated.
-To capture the spatial homogeneous groups of $\bm{\alpha}$, a penalized likelihood method is appropriate.
-For parameter estimation in our model, we consider the adaptive fused Lasso penalty. \citet{genlasso11} developed a path algorithm for a `generalized' Lasso problem that included the Lasso, fused Lasso, and adaptive Lasso as special cases.
+For our model, the dynamical spatiotemporal coefficients $\bm{\alpha}$ and the matrix $\mathbf{\Psi}$ that models the spatial covariance of the residuals need to be estimated.
+To capture the spatially homogeneous groups of $\bm{\alpha}$, we consider a penalized likelihood method with the adaptive fused Lasso penalty. \citet{genlasso11} developed a path algorithm for a `generalized' Lasso problem that included the Lasso, fused Lasso, and adaptive Lasso as special cases.
 This generalized Lasso problem can be solved efficiently and is easy to implement using the `genlasso' package \citep{genlassoR} in R \citep{R19}.